 Education is the encouragement of a maturing process.
 Teachers are not only to communicate subject matter but also to equip students to think critically and creatively about the subject under consideration.
-Education in the Moody Bible Institute promotes increasingly greater responsibility on the part of the students for their learning.
+Education at Moody promotes increasingly greater responsibility on the part of the students for their learning.
 We recognize that students will not be under our instruction indefinitely.
 Therefore, an undergraduate education is designed to develop mature learners who are able to continue their development after graduation (Colossians 1:28-29).